O'Connor Hospital: History

 The chemical and pathological laboratory has proved to be of great value to the hospital and the attending physicians.
 A complete equipment of all the apparatus, chemicals, and biological supplies necessary for modern analytical, bacteriological and pathological work is at the service of the attending physicians who desire to avail themselves of its advantages for the benefit of their patients or for original research work.

 An isolation building was erected and opened for service during the year 1910.
 All highly contagious and infectious diseases—measles, scarlet fever, diphtheria, erysipelas, etc.--cannot be admitted or treated in the wards and rooms of the general hospital, and through lack of such a building many persons have been deprived of the facilities offered for the scientific conduct and efficient quarantine of such diseases.
 The isolation building was erected through the beneficence of Mr. and Mrs. C. D. Blaney, and is conducted by the Sisters of Charity of St. Vincent de Paul.
 Surrounded by its own grounds it is entirely separated from the main hospital buildings.
 The interior arrangement is such that no mutual exposure of the patients with different contagious or infectious diseases is liable.

 The sanitarium was not endowed, the only income being from pay patients.
 Its ministrations were not reserved for any one class of patients and offered its services to everyone who needed assistance, irrespective of creed.
 The physicians of San Jose of all approved schools of medicine, patronized the sanitarium, thus assisting very materially toward its support by helping defer costs.
 In the early 1920s the sanitarium was accommodating from seventy-five to ninety patients daily.

 In connection with the sanitarium there was a training school for nurses.
 This school was incorporated and operated according to the best methods of the day, with the usual curriculum of the general hospital training school having been adopted.
 Lectures were delivered semi-weekly by the training school staff and there were semi-weekly classes conducted by the superintendent.

 In 1953, O'Connor Hospital moved to its present site on Forest Avenue, the original hospital was subsequently demolished 2 years later in 1955.

-As of 2020, O'Connor Hospital is a nationally recognized, 358-bed acute care facility offering a full range of inpatient and outpatient medical, surgical and specialty programs to more than 1 million residents of San Jose.
+As of 2020, O'Connor Hospital is a 358-bed acute care facility offering inpatient and outpatient medical, surgical and specialty programs to more than 1 million residents of San Jose.